-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 Credit risk (continued)

 Management of credit risk

 The Bank's credit risk management strategy is based on a three-part methodology that embraces the customer selection, credit allocation, and credit pricing stages.
 Since it was founded, the Bank has always managed its credit risks by taking a portfolio-logic approach.
 This sums up the Bank's basic risk management strategy.